This policy defines the way Welsh Revenue Authority (WRA) records and information should be managed.

 Any legal proceedings that are instigated against WRA should be referred to the Legal and Policy Office and if necessary, they will issue an instruction directing employees to preserve, and refrain from destroying or modifying, records and information (both paper and digital, including email, mobile phone messages and social media) that may be relevant to the subject matter of a pending or anticipated lawsuit or investigation.
 A litigation hold helps to ensure that the WRA complies with its duty to preserve information, including electronically stored information (ESI), in litigation or in connection with an investigation.

-A Data Protection Impact Assessment (DPIA) should be undertaken before releasing information to ensure that sensitive personal information not relevant to the legal proceedings is redacted in compliance with GDPR/DPA.
+A Data Protection Impact Assessment (DPIA) should be undertaken before releasing information to ensure that sensitive personal information not relevant to the legal proceedings is redacted in compliance with UK GDPR/DPA.

 21. How do we manage legal discovery and candour?

 21.1 Legal Discovery